Bob & Barb’s Story

 Barb was a social worker.
 She had volunteered in various programs in support of her children while they were in school.
 She was the one who could be counted on to be the room mother, den mother, playground monitor.
 She volunteered at church, chairing a women’s group.
 She was the president of her local professional organization.
 She enjoyed buying gifts for her children, husband, and friends, and she loved to contribute to charitable causes.

 By now you have discerned their very different money styles.
-Bob was a saver.
-Barb was not.
+Bob focused on security and safety; Barb on freedom and flexibility.
 They came to me because they were tired of fighting over money.
 Bob said, “She never sticks to the budget I make for her.”
 Barb’s response was, “He’s not my father.
 I make money, too.”

 We began the counseling process in the fall.
-They both relaxed a bit as they learned to use the Money Minder system to plan and track income and spending.
+They both relaxed a bit as they learned to plan and track income and spending.
 Together we developed a plan to pay off Barb’s remaining consumer debt and continue to save money toward their retirement.
 They became comfortable with the transparency of the process as they learned where all the money was coming from and how it was being spent.

 As we planned their spending each month, they planned dates with each other; sometimes as simple as a picnic on the beach, sometimes a lavish dinner.
 They remembered what they liked about each other.
 They began to enjoy activities together, without guilt or blame, because they had planned to spend that money on those activities.